Piccadilly line: Extension to Heathrow Airport

 In the 1970s, planning was already underway for a fourth terminal for the airport, and its location was to be to the southeast of the existing terminals.
 As the Piccadilly line's route to the existing terminals was out of place, a loop track was adopted as the best method to serve the new terminal.
 The westbound track between Hatton Cross and Heathrow Central would be retained for emergency services.
-Permissions for constructing for the loop was approved and received Royal Assent under the London Transport Act 1981 on 30 October 1981.
-On 19 July 1982, the original location of the station and track alignment were altered to compensate for the British Airport Authority (BAA) to finish the fourth terminal building which was behind schedule.
+Approval for British Airport Authority (BAA) to construct the fourth terminal was granted in 1979.
+Permissions for constructing for the loop was approved and received royal assent under the London Transport Act 1981 (c. xxxii) on 30 October 1981.
+The station box would be built by BAA as part of the £200 million construction cost of the new terminal.
+By 1982, construction of the fourth terminal building was behind schedule, and in July 1982 the location of the station was moved from below the terminal building to a nearby car park.
 Construction of the 2.5 mi extension began on 9 February 1983, with an estimated cost of £24.6 million.
 Tunnelling for the loop was completed in seventeen months.
 It was expected that the extension would open with the new terminal.
 However, the terminal opening was delayed, with the loop service completed and commissioned on 4 November 1985.
 The terminal and station were finally opened a few months later on 1 April 1986, by the Prince and Princess of Wales.
 Regular traffic began twelve days later with trains serving Terminal 4 via a one-way loop to Terminals 1,2,3.
 The station only has a single platform, the only one with this configuration on the Piccadilly line.

 Terminal 5 required another extension, funded by BAA.
 However, its proposed alignment caused an issue: it was reported that London Underground was unhappy with the terminal's location on the site of the old Perry Oaks sludge works which was originally intended for Terminal 4.
 It was now impossible for all three terminals to be served on the same route, and the final solution was to have twin tunnels serving Terminal 5 from Terminals 1,2,3.
 From 7 January 2005 until 17 September 2006, the loop via Terminal 4 was closed to allow this connection to be built.
 Terminals 1,2,3 became a temporary terminus; shuttle buses served Terminal 4 from the Hatton Cross bus station.
 Part of the junction between the through and loop tracks needed to be rebuilt.
 The Terminal 5 project team shut down two aircraft stands from Terminal 3 so that an access shaft could be constructed.
 The new junction was then built into a concrete box which connected all the underground tunnels.
 The station and terminal were opened on 27 March 2008, splitting westbound Piccadilly line services into two: one via the Terminal 4 loop, another direct to Terminal 5.